mbari-org/pbp-doc/docs/pbp/index.md

                         If any destination file for a download exists, assume it was downloaded already.
   --retain-downloaded-files
                         Do not remove any downloaded files after use.
-  --gen-csv             Also generate CSV version of the result.
   --max-segments num    Test convenience: limit number of segments to process.
 By default, 0 (no limit).
   --subset-to lower upper
                         Subset the resulting PSD to [lower, upper), in terms of central frequency.